taicho/Cssr/README.md

 Css Examples
 ============

 1. Variables - Simply add /*Cssr {variables here} */ to the top of your stylesheets.
+Variable declarations and their assigned expressions follow standard JavaScript conventions are in fact evaluated in the global scope - you can use any JavaScript you can think of...

 <pre><code>
         /*Cssr